Common Cold Safety Talk

 Negative Effects of Having a Cold

-Obviously no one desires having a cold much less having to deal with its effects while at work.
-Outside of just plain feeling bad there can be many different ways your work is affected.
+Obviously, no one desires to have a cold much less having to deal with its effects while at work.
+Outside of just plain feeling bad, there can be many different ways your work is affected.
 Some ways a cold can affect you:

 - Decreased focus- When you are not feeling your best you cannot fully focus on the task at hand.
 Whether you are thinking about how you do not feel well or sneezing nonstop, your focus on a work task will be negatively affected.

 - Lower morale- Morale goes a long way in working productively and safely especially as part of a team.
 When you or the others are sick around you, everyone’s mood can be affected.
 With low energy levels, peoples’ moods and attitudes towards one another while at work will most likely not be at all-time positive levels.